Giovanni Carnevale: Biography

-Giovanni Carnevale was born on April 4, 1924, in Capracotta, in the province of Isernia.
+Giovanni Carnevale was born on 4 April 1924, in Capracotta, in the province of Isernia.
 Sixth son of his family, he stayed in his native country until the end of elementary school, when he moved to Umbria to attend the gymnasium in Amelia, and then finish in Lazio, to be precise in Frascati.
 In Lanuvio he attended the classical high school only for two years, and then stopped his studies because of the entry into the war of Italy and the bombing of the allies of Rome.
-During this period he continued his studies as an autodidact and obtained his diploma in Terni, he enrolled in La Sapienza in Rome to study law.
+During this period, he continued his studies as an autodidact and obtained his diploma in Terni.
+He enrolled in La Sapienza in Rome to study law.
 His path as a priest began in 1947, when he went to Piedmont in the Salesian House of Bagnolo.
 He remained there until the completion of his studies in 1951 and was ordained a priest in Abano Terme on 29 June of the same year.
-As a priest he obtained a degree in letters and a degree in Christian archaeology, followed with habilitations in letters and art history.
+As a priest, he obtained a degree in letters and a degree in Christian archaeology, followed by habilitations in letters and art history.

 When he became a teacher, he taught science in Faenza, then in the Salesian high schools of Macerata: classical, linguistic and scientific.
 He taught until he retired.
-During this period he enrolled at Bocconi in Milan, taught German and earned a degree in French and German at the University of Macerata, without ever withdrawing his degree.
+During this period, he enrolled at Bocconi in Milan, taught German and earned a degree in French and German at the University of Macerata, without ever withdrawing his degree.
 In 1994, he ceased teaching, although he was sometimes called to replace him.

 Studies on the Carolingian age began after his scholastic career, under the influence of Marche structures.
 In fact, he concentrated mainly on the church of San Claudio al Chienti in Corridonia, assuming that its dating (11th century) was wrong.
 The turning point came when he discovered a building similar to the abbey existed in France, precisely in Germigny-des-Prés, near Orleans.
 He doubted that Aachen Cathedral in Germany was the Carolingian Palatine Chapel and consulted the sources directly, noting a misinterpretation of the story.
-From these studies he wrote numerous books, from 1993 to 2016, on Carolingian history, rewriting it completely.
+From these studies, he wrote numerous books, from 1993 to 2021, on Carolingian history, rewriting it completely.
 According to his studies, Charles Martel, Pepin the Short and Bertrada of Laon are buried in San Ginesio, under the collegiate church of Santa Maria Assunta, while Charlemagne at the church of San Claudio del Chienti.

+The author and his thesis have also been cited in school books by the historian Gillo Dorfles.

-Forced to a wheelchair, in 2016 he obtained honorary citizenship in Corridonia.
+Forced to a wheelchair, in 2016 he obtained honorary citizenship in Corridonia(MC).
 He died in Macerata on 11 April 2021.
-His body rests in San Claudio.
+His body rests in Capracotta.